 Asset Processor interface

 The Asset Processor UI has several tabs you can use to view the status of asset processing jobs, and get details about specific jobs and assets.

 - A: The status line in the upper left displays information about process activity, including the number of active jobs and remaining jobs.

 - B: Performance metrics are displayed in the upper right including the time spent on the last scan, the time spent on the last analysis, and the time spent processing assets.

 - C: Choose the help icon to visit this documentation.

 - D: The project, engine root, and the port used by Asset Processor to communicate with other processes are displayed below the status line.

 - E: The buttons on the left select the tab to display in the Asset Processor UI.
 Refer to Asset Processor tabs below for more information.

-- F: The information Asset Processer displays is dependent on the selected Asset Processor tab.
+- F: The information Asset Processor displays is dependent on the selected Asset Processor tab.
 Refer to Asset Processor tabs below for more information.

 The buttons on the left of the Asset Processor Interface (labeled E in the Asset Processor UI image above) select which tab to display (labeled F in the Asset Processor UI image above).

-In the Jobs tab, the Asset Status pane displays the complete list of asset process jobs, the status of the jobs, and job details such as the deployment platform.
+In the Jobs tab, the Asset Status pane displays the complete list of asset process jobs, the status of the jobs, and job details including completion time, deployment platform, job key (the descriptive name of the job), and last processing job duration.
 The Event Log Details pane displays the event log details for the asset selected in the Asset Status pane.